einbahnstrasse/MHL-Physical-Modeling/story-curves.md

 {% include video id="S5BhQiny7O0" provider="youtube" %}

-> Well there's no reason why the simple shapes of stories can't be fed into computers.
-They have beautiful shapes. —Kurt Vonnegut
+> "Well there's no reason why the simple shapes of stories can't be fed into computers.
+They have beautiful shapes. [...]
+It's the same of the curve that matters and not their origins." —Kurt Vonnegut

 ### 2. Study the Patch